stroxler/learn-c-2023/clox/README.md

 # Development notes

 The macros are complex enough that it's easy to start running into errors that aren't obvious.
 As far as I can tell there's no way to directly get useful error messages, but you can run
 ```
 gcc -E problematic_file.c
 ```
 to see the preprocessor-expanded code, which is usually enough to figure out what the problem is.
 If you're still not sure, just pipe the output of that to a file and run gcc on *it* to get position information :)

 In general I found that for segfaults running the `gcc` output in `lldb` was pretty usable, I was able to google my way to basic instructions on using lldb quite easily.
+I was able to work out the source of several segfaults pretty quickly this way (usually in that case you can get pretty far from just figuring out the current line of code).

+# Precedence and Pratt Parsing

+Pratt parsing is a little weird to get used to, I tried to take some inline notes.
+The important thing is that the algorithm is only really related to the resolving of binary and unary operators where the grammar would be ambiguous without precedence, but it's used *everywhere*.
+The non-operator forms, including both explicitly-delimited forms like `grouping` and atomic forms like `number` all have prefix rules with PREC_NONE.

+I keep finding that "precedence" turns me around a bit.
+High precedence means tight-binding, which actually means a "low level" operation whose span in an expression is small.
+Low precedence is vice/versa, a "high-level" operation with a big span.
+The goal of precedence limits in Pratt parsing is to break out of tight-binding operations and unwind the stack to where we are parsing some looser-binding operation whenever necessary.

+Precedence is always set to PREC_NONE for explicitly delimited forms like groupings and calls, because the explicitness means that by design you can nest *any* expression.